SparkyT/FargoScripts/README.md

 # Fargo Scripts

-At the moment, just adds an Export to HTML list menu item.
+At the moment, just adds an Export to HTML list menu item to the file menu.

 # To Use